isomerpages/govtech-stp/_travellers-from-china/00c-rgl-faq.md

 If the application is approved, a Letter of Invitation specifically for essential business or official travel under the fast lane will be issued to the applicant.
 The approved applicant will thereafter submit a visa application and health declaration to the PRC Embassy in Singapore, which will issue the applicant a visa.
 The requirement to obtain a visa also applies to Singaporeans visiting China for less than 15 days, as the 15-day visa free facility for Singaporeans travelling to China remains suspended by the PRC government until further notice.
 For more details on visa application, please contact the PRC Embassy in Singapore.

 The traveller should work with his/her local host company or government agency to verify that he/she has fulfilled the fast lane requirements of the provincial/municipal authorities prior to departure for China.
-Besides taking a pre-departure COVID-19 PCR test and obtaining a negative test result within 48 hours before departure, this may also include other requirements such as keeping the local authorities informed of the traveller’s flight details.
+Besides taking a pre-departure COVID-19 PCR test and obtaining a negative test result within 48 hours before departure, this may also include other requirements such as keeping the local authorities informed of the traveller’s flight details, and submitting the traveller’s closed-loop itinerary to the local authorities. **Travellers should also confirm with the PRC Embassy in Singapore the latest procedures and requirements, including approval for closed-loop management, before their departure.**

 #### 3. What visas will I be eligible for under the fast lane, and what is the visa duration in China?